-All students will be added to a Desire2Learn (D2L) site to connect with group members, receive program reminders, and access program content.
+All students will be added to a Desire2Learn (D2L) site to receive program reminders and access program content.
 Your mentors will also be added to the D2L site to access your work and provide feedback when needed.

 Each team will have an assigned mentor(s) to support them in the development of their proposed solution.
-You are expected to have 3-4 meetings (1.5 hours each) with your mentors across the span of the challenge between February and March over zoom.
+You are expected to have 3-4 meetings (approximately 1.5 hours each) with your mentors across the span of the challenge between late September to November over zoom.

 Some suggested themes for your meetings should be:

 - 1 initial meeting for introductions and brainstorming

 - 1 meeting to finalize narrowing down problem scope and ideas for solutions